You are here

 Latakia (unofficial camp*)

-Before the start of conflict in 2011, the camp was home to 10,000 Palestine refugees.
-It is estimated that 2,000 Palestine refugees have left the country.
-The camp has been largely unaffected by the hostilities, meaning that it has become a safe haven for Palestine refugees from Aleppo, Yarmouk and other places.
-Currently there are 14,000 Palestine refugees living in and around Latakia.
-This has increased demands on UNRWA services.
-I in response UNRWA has deployed additional staff.
+Latakia camp has been largely unaffected by the hostilities, at least when it comes to physical damage, meaning that it has become a safe haven for Palestine refugees from Aleppo, Yarmouk and other places.
+Currently there are around 12,000 Palestine refugees living in and around Latakia, including around 9,000 in Latakia camp.

 UNRWA installations: